percona/psmdb-docs/source/installation/yum_repo.rst

 What's in each RPM package?
 ===========================

-Each of the |Percona Server| RPM packages have a particular purpose.
+Each of the |Percona Server for MongoDB| RPM packages have a particular purpose.

 The ``Percona-Server-server-56`` package contains the server itself (the ``mysqld`` binary).